gbgabiola/100DaysOfCode/r1-log.md

 ## Day 5: June 06, Wednesday
 **Today's Progress**: Finished the Lecture 0 edX CS50.
 Practice programming using pseudo code and explored Scratch programming.

+## Day 6: June 07, Thursday
+**Today's Progress**:  Finished the lecture 1 and pset 1 in CS50.
+Interacted with the CS50 IDE using C language.
+Brushing up my understanding in foundational concepts of programming.